ogsavimaja/indiedev-platform/README.md

 All of the saved passwords stored in the database are salted before hashing for vastly added rainbow table attack resistance and slightly added dictionary/bruteforce attack resistance in case of database breach.

+## Planned features
+There are multiple new features planned for this app which are still in the development such as:
+* Ability to select a language
+* Sorting of search results by a category
+* Voting system for good announcements and feedback/comments
+* About page
+* Multiple QOL and visual improvements

 ## How to use
 1. Download the repository.<br/>